-Energy consumption and greenhouse gas emissions are items of importance to both the provincial and federal government.
-Particular legislation and regulations have been developed to address these items and LHSC ensures that it meets any requirements outlined in them.
+Energy consumption and greenhouse gas emissions are important issues to both the provincial and federal governments.
+Particular legislation and regulations have been developed to address these issues and LHSC ensures that it meets any requirements outlined in them.
 Below is a summary of each of the regulations that LHSC is currently in compliance with.

-The energy use and greenhouse gas emission template submitted each year is shown below.
-The data is two years behind the year of submission; therefore the latest data pertains to 2017.
+The energy use and greenhouse gas emission template submitted each year is shown through the link below.
+The data is two years behind the year of the submission.
 View the latest report.

 O.Reg 390/18 Environmental Protection Act – Greenhouse Gas Emissions: Quantification, Reporting and Verification

 This regulation replaces the former Ontario Regulation 452/09 for reporting greenhouse gas emissions.
 Any facility emitting more than 10,000 tonnes of CO2 equivalent emissions has a compliance obligation with this regulation.
 This regulation defines how LHSC will quantify and report its greenhouse gas emissions to the Environment and Climate Change Canada’s (ECCC) Single Window System.
 In addition, LHSC must have its reporting verified by a qualified third party.
 The reporting through this regulation is linked to the requirements of the former Cap and Trade program and now the Output-based Pricing System imposed by the federal government in the province of Ontario.
 LHSC has been reporting its GHG emissions for the last several years.

 Statues of Canada 2018, c.
 12, s.
 186 – Greenhouse Gas Pollution Pricing Act